-In this blog, we’ll present some of the forces shaping the future of the automotive industry, along with the key trends, game-changing technologies, and practical industry applications, highlighting how organizations are finding and leveraging innovative opportunities.
+In this blog, we’ll present some of the forces shaping the future of the automotive industry, along with key trends, game-changing technologies, and practical industry applications, highlighting how automotive organizations are finding and leveraging innovative opportunities.

 Consumer choice and flexibility will be at the heart of new automotive business models.
-Mobility-as-a-service (MaaS) and subscription models for vehicles are expected to grow in the coming years.
+Mobility-as-a-Service (MaaS) and subscription models for vehicles are expected to grow in the coming years.
 At the same time, dealerships must balance customers’ need for in-person due diligence and the rising demand for virtual showrooms and engagement.
 Remote work and a new generation of consumers are altering perceptions of vehicle ownership, usage, and mobility in general, while preferences trend toward flexible vehicle financing and personalized multimodal journeys.

 Technologies affecting the Ever-Changing Consumer will incorporate ‘distance commerce’ and Extended Reality (XR) to provide online showrooms and test drives.